tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 This specification updates the "Recommended" column in TLS registries to define a third value "D" for items that are discouraged.

+This specication also updates the registration request instructions.

 # Terminology